Diagnostic Benchmark and Iterative Inpainting for Layout-Guided Image Generation

 Teaser Layout accuracy in AP/AP50(%) on CLEVR and LayoutBench.
 Best (highest) values are bolded.

-Quantitative Evaluation - Image Quality
+Evaluation on LayoutBench - Image Quality

 On CLEVR, LDM/ReCo achieves better FID/SceneFID than IterInpint, indicating that strong layout control performance of IterImpaint comes with a trade-off in these image quality metrics.
 However, on LayoutBench, the three models achieve similar FID scores, despite the significant layout errors of LDM and ReCo, which suggests that image quality measures alone are not sufficient for evaluating layout-guided image generation and further justify using layout accuracy to examine layout control closely.